 The good news?
-Laying people off during a global pandemic means that the public opinion will be a bit more forgiving; nobody thinks it is due to mismanagement.
-To build trust among your internal and external audiences, Leoni suggests to keep communication cadence.
+Laying people off during a global pandemic means that public opinion will be a bit more forgiving; nobody thinks it is due to mismanagement.
+To build trust among your internal and external audiences, Leoni suggests keeping communication cadence.
 Even if there is no bad news or even news at all, you should always be communicating.

 Things you can’t miss when creating a crisis plan

 They say ‘never let a good crisis go to waste’.
 COVID-19 has brought circumstances that not many of us prepared for.
 Still, it teaches the lesson of being proactive when it comes to handling a crisis, even if they are unpredictable.
-As an organisation, you must dig deep down within your own processes and structures to find the potential problems you might face.
+As an organization, you must dig deep down within your own processes and structures to find the potential problems you might face.
 Prepare for those, sometimes uncomfortable, conversations and solve issues before they arise.